CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 refactor and rewrite code so that it was never actually broken at any stage.
 In a greenfield project, I could indeed do TDD, assuming I was in an ensemble.
 However, in untested work code where I was on my own, that was simply not possible.
 I could still write my tests afterwards.

-Learning to test the database has taken a lot of work, and I would say I've only just begun now testing the API more thoroughly.
-Deciding between hand-rolled fake databases, in memory databases, sqllite databases, and I honestly have never tried a full database on purely unit tests.
-The main requirement above, for "fast" tests, as defined by the whole suite should be under 1s to run, is very hard to do.
-Mostly keeping to .NET/C# in-memory options, wrapping the C#/NET database libraries in mocked dbsets, or sqllite in memory databases has gotten me to a place where I am mostly happy with this testing.

 # Plateauing briefly

 This phase marks the next 2-3 years of my journey.
 After being in the ensemble for a couple years now, I was able to start projects and begin